 On a technical level, this understanding is implemented by the so-called encoder block, which processes input text and encodes it as a high-dimensional numeric vector.
-The vector representation of a word like "party" in the resulting semantic vector space is contextdependent.
+The vector representation of a word like "party" in the resulting semantic vector space is context-dependent.

 The same word will yield a different vector representation if it occurs in the statement "I am the life of the party" compared to "I always vote for the same party".
 The encoder block's ability to contextualise words is crucial for recognizing the nuances of language.
 At heart, the efficiency of the transformer model can largely be attributed to its self-attention mechanism (Vaswani et al., 2017).
 As the name suggests, it is loosely analogous to the executive function in human cognition.
 Instead of "memorising" an entire corpus of text, word by word, the attention mechanism weights the relevance of words in a context window for a given target word.

 Transformer models excel in transfer learning, that is, they adapt to new tasks easily (Tunstall et al., 2022).
 Following the pre-training stage, which establishes a base level of linguistic expertise, the models can undergo domain adaptation, which involves training the model on a corpus of text specifically curated for the task at hand.
-In a process called fine-tuning, the model then learns to carry out a specific task (e.g., text classification).
-Fine-tuning often involves slight architectural adjustments to the model's output layer, although the term is used somewhat inconsistently in the literature to describe various adaptation approaches.
+In a process called fine-tuning, the model then retains its originally learned weights but learns to carry out a specific task, such as text classification.
 Essentially, the model builds on the fundamental knowledge acquired during pre-training to adapt to specialised tasks, even with limited training data.
+This concept is known as few-shot learning.
 High-quality annotated training data is key for the domain adaptation that turns generalists into specialists.